Ablativo/Documents/Architecture.md

 Here there is the application Back-end, fully developed on ***Node.js***, an open-source asynchronous event-driven JavaScript runtime designed to build scalable network applications.
 Its intrinsic feature of non-blocking I/O, the fantastic community, and overall performance made Node.js the perfect choice for our application.
 Indeed a Node.js app is run in a single process without creating a new thread for each request and the provided set of asynchronous I/O primitives prevent JavaScript code from blocking.

+### <a id="cognito"></a>Cognito
+Amazon Cognito lets add user sign-up, sign-in, and access control to web and mobile apps quickly and easily.
+In our case, it is used only for the curators' authentication in the Dashboard.
+Moreover, given the fact that only the museum curators can access the web application, the registration form is blocked, and only the admin can add new users from the AWS console.

+### <a id="amply"></a>Amplify
+AWS Amplify is an end-to-end solution that enables mobile and front-end web developers to build and deploy secure, scalable full-stack applications.
+This framework provides different components that simplify the configuration of various application components.
+In our case:
+- Authentication for user registration & authentication
+- API (GraphQL and REST) to access the database
+- PubSub to manage messaging & subscriptions (sensors)

+### <a id="lambda"></a>Lambda
+Lambda is an event-driven, serverless computing platform that runs code in response to events and automatically manages the computing resources required by that code.
+In our case it used to collect the telemetries of an user in order to feed the machine learning model.

+### <a id="sage"></a>Sagemaker
+SageMaker is a fully managed service that provides every developer and data scientist with the ability to build, train, and deploy machine learning (ML) models quickly.
+Here we have the music generation.

+### <a id="sns"></a>SNS
+Amazon Simple Notification Service (SNS) is a fully managed messaging service for both system-to-system and app-to-person (A2P) communication.
+It enables you to communicate between systems through publish/subscribe (pub/sub) patterns that enable messaging between decoupled microservice applications or to communicate directly to users via SMS, mobile push and email.
+We are using it to send the music to the user mail.

 ---